junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/README.md

 ***Dataset:*** Due to restrictions, we cannot distribute our brain MRI data.
 However, several brain MRI datasets are publicly available online: IXI, ADNI, OASIS, ABIDE, etc. Note that those datasets may not contain labels (segmentation).
 To generate labels, you can use FreeSurfer, which is an open-source software for normalizing brain MRI images.
 Here are some useful commands in FreeSurfer: Brain MRI preprocessing and subcortical segmentation using FreeSurfer.

-*We are planning to further test TransMorph for atlas-to-image registration on the IXI dataset.*

 ## Model Architecture:
 <img src="https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/blob/main/example_imgs/architecture.jpg" width="800"/>